daz3d/DazToUnity/README.md

-# dzBridge-Unity
+# DazToUnity
-A renewed DazToUnity Bridge based on Daz Bridge Library, allowing transfer of Daz Studio characters and props to the Unity game engine.
+A Daz Studio Plugin based on Daz Bridge Library, allowing transfer of Daz Studio characters and props to the Unity game engine.

 # Table of Contents
 1. About the Bridge